 Items should be recorded according to the primary material type on the surface of the item.

 Balloons can be made of either rubber or plastic.
 Plastic (Mylar) balloons have a seam and are made of a metal (foil) coated plastic such as polyethylene or nylon.
 They usually have a shiny, reflective surface and often times have designs with pictures and/or words.
 Latex balloons are the traditional ‘party’ balloons.
-They are also often used at festivals, open houses, sales, mass balloon releases, etc. These balloons are made of natural or synthetic latex, are usually round or oval in shape, and can come in a variety of colors.
+They are also often used at festivals, open houses, sales, mass balloon releases, etc.

 Be very careful and do not attempt to pull large items out of the sand if it may be dangerous to do so.
 When recording the item in the “large debris” section, note the dimensions of the visible portion of the item, take a photo, and make a note that only a portion of the item was measured.